 We were told that at least in Cherial it is now very difficult to find people who can sing stories anymore.
 Few people who are left come at a huge cost which most of the villagers can not afford.
 The paintings that we saw had a basic work and lacked the finesse that you would expect in a master craftsman’s work.
 We were told that these not-so-exquisite pieces are made for general exhibitions that happen around the country.
 For good work, you have to commission the work and give your chosen theme.
 Most of the commissioning is done by the museums and art houses, especially the ones that the made on a theme.
 Some private collectors also commission the work.

-Watch this video explaining the story of a Cherial Painting.
+Watch this video explaining the story in a painting.

 I could not find a painting to pick up.
 But I hope I will meet these artists again and will be able to pick a painting that I can connect with.